Customer Advisory Board Key Challenges

 Many companies have failed to create and manage a successful Customer Advisory Board.

-Through our experience working with Customer Advisory Boards and Partner Advisory Boards for leading B2B companies, Ignite Advisory Group has gathered best practices as you would expect.
-That experience has also revealed numerous common pitfalls and challenges.
-And our advisory services ensure our customers bypass these stumbling blocks.
+Through our experience working with over 300 Customer Advisory Boards and Partner Advisory Boards engagements for leading B2B companies, Ignite Advisory Group has gathered best practices needed for a best-in-class advisory board.
+That experience has also revealed many common pitfalls and challenges.
+And our team of CAB experts ensure our customers bypass these stumbling blocks.

-Trouble can come from within the sponsoring company or the member.
-The following graphic depicts top challenges that are typically encountered as Customer Advisory Boards evolve.
+Trouble can come from within the sponsoring company or the advisory board member.
+The following graphic depicts the top challenges that are typically encountered as Customer Advisory Boards evolve.

 1. Overlook the Customer Advisory Board as a long-term investment